 - In the The Legend of Zelda: Four Swords, Vaati's plan to take over Hyrule starts with him kidnapping Zelda to make her his bride.
 That she was a Princess made Vaati want even more.

 - LeChuck is always trying to do this to Elaine Marley in the Monkey Island games.

 - In the Super Mario series, Bowser's schemes, more often than not, were made to forcibly marry Princess Peach, both to consummate his control over the Mushroom Kingdom and to be with his Villainous Crush.

 - In Super Mario RPG, Bowser hasn't kidnapped the Peach, it's actually a man named Booster.
 While it seems sinister, as it turns out, Booster has no idea what a wedding actually means, and plans on leaving Toadstool after the party is done.
 After he eats the wedding cake, he heads off with his minions and is never heard from again.

-- In Fire Emblem: Genealogy Of The Holy War, this happens several times.
-The first time trips off the plot of the game, when a thuggish prince kidnaps a childhood friend of The Hero with the intent of forcing her to marry.
+- In Fire Emblem: Genealogy of the Holy War, this happens several times.
+The first time trips off the plot of the game, when a thuggish prince kidnaps a childhood friend of The Hero with the intent of forcing her to marry him.

 - In Sly 3: Honor Among Thieves, General Tsao captures the Panda King's daughter and forces her to marry him against her will.
 She escapes thanks to the Cooper Gang, and Tsao ends up almost married to Carmelita.

-- Almost all of the boss monsters in Gingiva will try to pull this on the player (and immediately turn hostile when you refuse).
+- In Gingiva, almost all of the boss monsters will try to pull this on the player (and immediately turn hostile when you refuse).